Current Projects

 Tasks:

-• Continue the construction of physics-based framework for the development of new spray models.
+• Continue the construction of a physics-based framework using Interfacial Linear Stability Analysis (LSA) for the development of new spray models.

 Key Findings: